menu

 Brownsboro / Dale is a remote neighborhood (based on population density) located in Lockhart, Texas.

 Brownsboro / Dale real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and mobile homes.
 Most of the residential real estate is owner occupied.
-Many of the residences in the Brownsboro / Dale neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 2000 and the present.
+Many of the residences in the Brownsboro / Dale neighborhood are newer, built in 2000 or more recently.
+A number of residences were also built between 1970 and 1999.

 Notable & Unique Neighborhood Characteristics